novoalab/polyTailor/README.md

    - the pT is immediately following primer (otherwise `not_continuous`)
 5. pt_len - estimated poly-T length.
 6. per_base - helicase speed estimated from mv table (mean number of chunks per base)
+7. primer_end - position of the N3PS primer end in the read sequence
-7. pt_start - poly-T start in read sequence
+8. pt_start - position of the poly-T start in the read sequence
-8. before_pt - sequence before detected poly-T (terminal bases of poly-A)
+9. before_pt - sequence before detected poly-T (terminal bases of poly-A)
-9. pt_seq - poly-T sequence composition
+10. pt_seq - poly-T sequence composition
-10. transcript_end -
+11. transcript_end -
-11. distance - distance from the transcript end
+12. distance - distance from the transcript end
-12. comments - additional fields passed from `-i / --readids` file
+13. comments - additional fields passed from `-i / --readids` file

 Note, there may be multiple comments columns, depending on provided `-i / --readids` file.

 For example, for `isoquant` example above, you'll see:

-12. isoform_id
+13. isoform_id
-13. assignment_type
+14. assignment_type
-14. additional_info
+15. additional_info

 ## Test dataset